searls/searls.github.com/content/posts/gaming-with-a-mac-plus-egpu.md

 * macOS 10.14.5 (18F132)
 * Windows 10 version 1903 (18362.175)

+### Initial questions you might have

-Why an AMD card over Nvidia?
-Well, if I was only ever going to plug macOS ships with drivers to most AMD cards, but Nvidia card support is a tremendous pain, and zero drivers are available for their new [RTX](https://www.nvidia.com/en-us/geforce/20-series/) line)
+**Why an AMD card over Nvidia?** If you plan on ever plugging the eGPU into macOS (as opposed to Windows), you're going to have a much easier time of it with an AMD card. macOS ships with drivers to most AMD cards, but Nvidia card support is a [tremendous pain](https://egpu.io/forums/mac-setup/wip-nvidia-egpu-support-for-high-sierra/) that's only getting worse with time, as zero Mac drivers are available for their new [RTX](https://www.nvidia.com/en-us/geforce/20-series/) line).

+**Why a Razer Core V2?** I chose this model because it's lightweight (at a "mere" 11 pounds), properly isolates bandwidth (5gbps) for its 4 USB ports, and is relatively small size (7.5 liter).
+It can't buffer much heat or noise, though.
+In truth, there are actually quite a few [decent options out there](https://egpu.io/external-gpu-buyers-guide-2019/), and most will have the same Thunderbolt 3 controller chip doing the heavy lifting.

+**Why an external monitor?** While both macOS and Windows can "loopback" frames rendered by the eGPU over the cable and onto the computer's built-in monitor, support for this is very recent and it introduces a nonzero bandwidth cost which can result in lower framerates as well as frames being dropped.
+Adding to that, the relatively high DPI of Apple's displays makes running games at native resolutions more demanding than monitors designed for PC gaming.

+**What about my pre-2019 MacBook Pro?** If it has Thunderbolt 3 ports (e.g. [late-2016](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i5-2.0-13-late-2016-retina-display-no-touch-bar-specs.html) or later), you'll be able to figure out a way to make it work, but with an increased amount of futzing for each year you go back.
+I initially set all this up with a [mid-2017](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i5-2.3-13-mid-2017-retina-display-no-touch-bar-specs.html) MacBook Pro, but wound up spending six or seven hours futzing with various salves and incantations to work around "[Windows Error 12](https://egpu.io/forums/pc-setup/2016-macbook-pro-solving-egpu-error-12-in-windows-10/)", which is the nonsense Device Manager will spew when Windows can't figure out how to get sufficient bandwidth and memory addressed to use the eGPU.